My notes

 HITCHHIKING

-• Wait at intersections or places where cars need to slow down.
+• Wait at places where cars need to slow down or at intersections.
 Make sure there is enough space for a car to stop.

 • It is often better to keep walking down the road instead of waiting in one spot.
 This signals the drivers that you're not a lazy bum but a serious person who needs to get somewhere and is putting in effort.